ssciolla/caliper-java/README.md

         mkdir src/test/resources
         mkdir src/test/resources/fixtures
         ```
     * Then, create two symbolic links from the `v1p1` and `v1p2` directories under `fixtures` in *caliper-spec*.
 When
       creating links from the project's root, the paths must be absolute or begin with the home (`~`) symbol.
         ```
-        ln -s /absolute/path/to/caliper-spec/fixtures/v1p1 /Absolute/Path/To/caliper-java/src/test/resources/fixtures/v1p1
+        ln -s /absolute/path/to/caliper-spec/fixtures/v1p1 /absolute/path/to/caliper-java/src/test/resources/fixtures/v1p1
-        ln -s /absolute/path/to/caliper-spec/fixtures/v1p2 /Absolute/Path/To/caliper-java/src/test/resources/fixtures/v1p2
+        ln -s /absolute/path/to/caliper-spec/fixtures/v1p2 /absolute/path/to/caliper-java/src/test/resources/fixtures/v1p2
         ```

 4) Run a Maven install command.

-    * You can run the standard install routine and tests with the following:
+    * You can run the standard install process and tests with the following:
         ```
         ./mvnw clean install
         ```